CS236340/restorable_topology/README.md

 **Starting up the controller:**

+In order for this step to work, you will first need to update the file *ryu/ryu/flags.py* (found in Ryu's directory) so you can pass the network description file as an argument to the controller application.
+Simply add the following line at the end of the file:
+> CONF.register_cli_opts([cfg.StrOpt('network-file', help='file describing network components')], group='project')

-Run the following command from Ryu's main directory (modify the paths in the command accordingly):
+Now run the following command from Ryu's main directory (modify the paths in the command accordingly):
 > PYTHONPATH=. ./bin/ryu-manager ../restorable_topology/remote_controller_apps/MM_SRLG_Controller.py --project-network-file ../restorable_topology/test_results/grid/grid1.p --observe-links

 **Starting Mininet:**